Redshirts (Italy)

 The Redshirts were very popular and influenced many armies worldwide.
 For example, during the American Civil War, the Union's Garibaldi Guard and its Confederate counterpart, the Garibaldi Legion, wore red shirts as a part of their uniforms.
 The Garibaldi shirt also became a popular type of clothing.
-According to A Cultural History of the Modern Age: The Crisis of the European Soul, "For a considerable time Garibaldi was the most famous man in Europe, and the red shirt, la camicia rossa, became the fashion for ladies, even outside Italy".
+According to A Cultural History of the Modern Age: The Crisis of the European Soul, "for a considerable time Garibaldi was the most famous man in Europe, and the red shirt, la camicia rossa, became the fashion for ladies, even outside Italy".

 Background

 The red shirts were started by Giuseppe Garibaldi.
 During his years of exile, Garibaldi was involved in a military action in Uruguay.
-In 1843, he there originally used red shirts from a stock destined for slaughterhouse workers in Buenos Aires.
+In 1843, he originally used red shirts from a stock destined for slaughterhouse workers in Buenos Aires.
 Later, he spent time in private retirement in New York City.
 Both places have been claimed as the birthplace of the Garibaldian red shirt.